gnelabs/NateTradeOpeningRange/README.md

 ```

 ## Deploying Docker containers to ECR

+The container must be uploaded to your elastic container repo to be usable in AWS.
+The repository URI can be obtained from RepositoryURI output parameter from the Cloudformation stack.

 ``` bash
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 919768616786.dkr.ecr.us-east-2.amazonaws.com
 ```